rarora95/rarora95/README.md

 me.say_hi()
 ```

 Currently pursuing my Master's in Computer Science at **Georgia Tech**, focusing on Machine Learning and Intelligent Systems.
-Former Software Engineer at **Cisco** with a passion for building high-performance systems and optimizing complex architectures.
+Former Software Engineer at **Cisco** and **Ericsson**with a passion for building high-performance systems and optimizing complex architectures.

 ## 💼 Professional Experience